JesseMburu/JesseMburu/README.md

 Full-stack Web Developer
 ------------------------

-I have started to code as from 2 years ago.
+I have started to code 2 years ago.
 I have base experience in c++ and Java which were my first coding languages.
 I moved on to Web development using HTML, CSS, JavaScript and PHP.
 I have also learnt Python, Kotlin.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [jessemburu42@gmail.com](mailto:jessemburu42@gmail.com)